chelseachel/vue-handy-pagination/README.md

   }
 </script>
 ```
-### Customize style
-Assign a value to a prop to customize color or other styles.
+Bind different variables, to customize color or other styles.
 Please reference the props below.
 #### Example
 ```vue
 <template>